 It's common for people to want to move into a modern home, especially one that has been newly constructed.
 In many cases, you can look at the floor plans, decide on carpets, coverings and finishes, and the types of appliances that you want as part of the deal, including your electrical, heating and cooling systems.

-If, is it should be, a new home has been constructed well, you shouldn't have to worry about the costs of maintenance for quite some time.
+If is it should be, a new home has been constructed well, you shouldn't have to worry about the costs of maintenance for quite some time.

 Yet there are many buyers who hanker after something a little different from the rows and rows of identikit boxes and decide to plump for buying a period home.

 What do you need to organize for moving into a period home, and is it any different to moving into a modern one?
 Keeping your family safe is absolutely essential, Fast Keys are specialists in locks and keys so keeping your home secure is sorted.

 Planning the move